 In connection with the acquisition of the Verde Companies in July 2017, we entered into a promissory note in the aggregate principal amount of \$20.0 million (the "Verde Promissory Note").
 The Verde Promissory Note required repayment in 18 monthly installments beginning in August 2017, and accrued interest at 5% per annum from the date of issuance.
 The Verde Promissory Note, including principal and interest, was unsecured, but was guaranteed by us.
 In January 2018, in connection with the Earnout Termination Agreement (defined below), we issued to the seller of the Verde Companies an amended and restated promissory note (the "Amended and Restated Verde Promissory Note"), which amended and restated the Verde Promissory Note.
 The Amended and Restated Verde Promissory Note matured in January 2019, and bore interest at a rate of 9% per annum.
-Principal and interest were payable monthly on the first day of each month, with a portion of each payment going into an escrow account, which serves as security for certain indemnification claims and obligations under the Verde Promissory Note.
+Principal and interest were payable monthly on the first day of each month, with a portion of each payment going into an escrow account, which serves as security for certain indemnification claims and obligations under the Verde purchase agreement.
+As of December 31, 2020 and 2019, there was zero outstanding, respectively, under the Amended and Restated Verde Promissory Note.